I am a spaniel owner and fan of this dog breed. I aim to share stories and spread my knowledge about these great dogs.

-English Springer Spaniels are Unique Dogs
+English Springer Spaniels Are Unique Dogs

 What is interesting about Springers is that they seem to have some unique personality and trait tendencies.
 Before my first field Springer, Lady, I didn't have much knowledge about this great breed of dog.
 Through my many years of having Lady, that changed.
 I learned how they are a warm, caring animal that would do anything for their owner.
 I also learned they have some traits that make them one of a kind.

-My Dearly Beloved Lady
+My Dearly Beloved Lady Loved to Sprawl Out

 When I had my Lady, who I unfortunately lost, I used to wonder why she would "sprawl" all the time.
 She would have her legs straight out, knees bent, while directly on her back.
 She would also be curled as if trying to make herself into the shape of the letter S!

-The "Springer Sprawl"
+It's the "Springer Sprawl"

 Sure, I had seen dogs laying on their backs before, but this one was different.
 As I became more familiar with the breed, I came to notice other Springer owners had the same term that I was using for the behavior, the Springer sprawl.
 As well as inviting a nice belly rub from their masters, the sprawl is also a sign of trust.